 Most of the fish you buy in the grocery store doesn’t even come from the United States, and although there are regulations in place to keep U.S. fishermen from wiping out a certain kind of fish (tuna and shrimp are big ones that are being harvested faster than they can replenish), those regulations don’t exist in other countries.
 So you can help this movement catch fire simply by checking your labels.

-Another thing you can do is pay attention to sustainability certifications, and make sure that all the seafood you purchase has one of images-1them.
+Another thing you can do is pay attention to sustainability certifications, and make sure that all the seafood you purchase has one of them.
 The most effortless way to do that is the handy guide published by the Monterey Bay Aquarium.
 You can select the region where you live, and it will keep you up to date on three levels of sustainability for the seafood available near you – the ones you should eat, the ones that are sometimes permissible to eat based on certain factors, and the ones you should never eat.
 They do all the work for you in a pocket-sized guide that easily fits in your wallet.
 There’s also a free app available for iPhone or Android users called the Seafood Watch Guide.

 You can also make sure that you’re asking for sustainable seafood when you go out to eat.
 When you dine with us at Coho, you can enjoy your meal knowing that the fish on your plate has been purchased using all the sustainable seafood guidelines.
 Our fish changes by season based on what is responsibly available to order.